Backbase/backbase.github.io/_posts/2021-06-15-android-flexible-configuration-with-deferred-resources.md

 @ColorInt val textColor = configuration.textColor.resolve(context)
 ```

-This, along with all the other deferred resource types like `DeferredText` and `DeferredDrawable`,
-covers most of our customers' use cases.
-Deferred Resources has been working well for us for over a
+This covers most of our customers' use cases.
+Deferred Resources has been working well for us for
-year now.
+over a year now.

-// TODO: Weird wording
-But outside of these standard use cases, Deferred Resources' design provides a lot of flexibility to
+But beyond these common use cases, Deferred Resources' design provides a lot of flexibility to
 provide resources in other ways.
 Each deferred resource type is an interface with one or more
 abstract functions to resolve the underlying resource.
-A user of the library can define any
+Thus, a user of the Deferred Resources
-implementation of these interfaces they'd like. asd;lfjasdlkfj
+library can define any resource-resolution implementation they'd like.
+The following are a few
+examples of how we are taking advantage of this flexibility.

 ## Color variants

 The Backbase design system has a concept of "color variants", where any theme color has lighter and
 darker alternates.
-These variants are defined by a computed overlay: For example, a "lighter"
+These variants are defined by a computed overlay: a "lighter" variant is the base
-variant is the color with a 30% white overlay, while a "darker" variant is the color with a 30%
+color with a 30% white overlay, while a "darker" variant is the base color with a 30% black overlay.
-black overlay.

 ```kotlin
 enum class ColorVariant(